 - becoming an important steward and fundraiser for basic research on diabetes and metabolism;

 - the founding of CMRF in 1946, based on an individualist approach;

 - funding CMRF solely coming from private sector, never accepting government funds.

 In 1970, the CMRF mission was refined, designating the majority of funds to San Diego State University’s Department of Chemistry and Biochemistry through SDSU Research Foundation.

-CMRF funds PhD candidates at San Diego State University, and other institutions such as the Scripps Whittier Diabetes Institute, that conduct basic research for on the human metabolism with ends benefiting diabetes and other metabolic deficiencies.
+CMRF funds the education of students, including PhD candidates, at San Diego State University, which conducts basic research for on the human metabolism with ends benefiting diabetes and other metabolic deficiencies.

 Fun fact: CMRF funded the very first doctoral program in the whole CSU state university system.